Silestone vs Caesarstone – What’s the Difference & Which is Best?

 Overall, they perform well with scratch, stain and heat resistance.

 However, both brands aren’t suited for hot pans straight from the hob or oven.
 The rapid temperature change can cause ‘thermal shock’ and may crack the work surface.

 Also, because these countertops include a small amount of resin, this can scorch and leave a burn mark/ring on the counter surface.

 Therefore, you should always use a board or trivet to protect the countertop.

 The percentage of quartz is a factor when it comes to quality and appearance.
 Since these countertops are manufactured, the amount of natural quartz in them can vary.

-While Silestone and Ceasarstone have high percentages of quartz in their make-up, there are other lesser-known brands that have a much lower percentage which can affect their durability.
+While Silestone and Caesarstone have high percentages of quartz in their make-up, other lesser-known brands have a much lower percentage which can affect their durability.

-Silestone offers 53 colours in 3 finish options: polished, suede and volcano.
+Silestone offers 71 colours in 3 finish options: polished, suede and volcano.

-Generally, Silestone provides a wider range of colours, which can be positive or negative depending on the client.
-Some consumers want to keep their choices simple and pick out the colour in the showroom, while others like the larger selection and having more choice.
+I’ve had plenty of clients who want to keep their choices simple and pick out the colour from a small sample in the showroom, while others like the larger selection and having more choices.